The Best Things To Do In Buenos Aires Argentina

 Metropolitan Cathedral of Buenos Aires

-The Metropolitan Cathedral of Buenos Aires is where Pope Francis once served as Archbishop.
+Visiting the Metropolitan Cathedral of Buenos Aires is a must-do.
+It is where Pope Francis once served as Archbishop.
 When I first saw the building at Plaza de Mayo Square, I thought it was a theater 😂.

 The construction of the Buenos Aires Metropolitan Cathedral as we see it today began around the middle of the 19th century and was completed at the beginning of the 20th century.
 Twelve columns of the facade symbolize the 12 Apostles.